Elhebert/laravel-sri/README.md

 ## Usage

-To only get a hash use `Sri::hash`
+To only get a hash, use `Sri::hash`:

 ```html
 <link